Skip to main content

 Meetings

 Hybrid meetings of the Climate Smart Communities Task Force are currently being held at the offices of the Department of Planning and Development and on Microsoft Teams.
-Links for the Teams option can be found in the posted meeting agendas below.
+Links for the virtual Teams meeting can be found in the posted meeting agendas below.
+These meetings are open to all, and local residents and business professionals are encouraged to attend and participate in these meetings to learn how they can get involved with the County’s climate smart efforts.

 Agendas & Meeting Notes: